 Research Associate Professor of Computer Science

 Mohammad Soleymani is a research assistant professor with the USC Institute for Creative Technologies.
 He received his PhD in computer science from the University of Geneva in 2011.
 From 2012 to 2014, he was a Marie Curie fellow at Imperial College London.
 Prior to joining ICT, he was a research scientist at the Swiss Center for Affective Sciences, University of Geneva.
-His main line of research involves developing automatic emotion recognition and behavior understanding methods using physiological signals and facial expressions.
-He is also interested in understanding subjective attributes in multimedia content, e.g., predicting whether an image is interesting from its pixels or automatic recognition of music mood from acoustic content.
+His main line of research involves machine learning for emotion recognition and behavior understanding.
 He is a recipient of the Swiss National Science Foundation Ambizione grant and the EU Marie Curie fellowship.
-He has served on multiple conference organization committees and editorial roles, most notably as associate editor for the IEEE Transactions on Affective Computing (2015-2021), program chair for ACII 2021 and technical program chair for ACM ICMI 2018 and ACII 2017.
-He was the president for the Association for the Advancement of Affective Computing (AAAC) (2019-2021) .
+He has served on multiple conference organization committees and editorial roles, most notably as associate editor for the IEEE Transactions on Affective Computing (2015-2021), general chair for ACII 2021 and technical program chair for ACM ICMI 2018 and ACII 2017.
+He was the president for the Association for the Advancement of Affective Computing (AAAC) (2019-2021).

 I am generally interested in the automatic perception of human behavior and emotions which involves nonverbal and verbal behavior understanding, physiological signal analysis and multimodal machine learning.
-My research at ICT focuses on applications of nonverbal behavior sensing in dyadic interactions to support mental health applications and human-machine interaction.
-Together with my team, we work on emotion recognition, mental health assessment, multimodal sentiment analysis and automatic behavior generation for virtual agents, among others.
-I also direct the development of ICT OpenSense framework, a multimodal behavior sensing tool that can track facial expression, head gestures, voice activity and voice quality features.
+My research at ICT focuses on applications of nonverbal behavior sensing in dyadic interactions to support mental health applications and human-machine communication and collaboration.
+Together with my team, we work on emotion recognition, mental health assessment, multimodal sentiment analysis and automatic behavior understanding, among others.
+I also direct the development of ICT OpenSense framework, a multimodal behavior sensing tool that can track facial expression, head gestures, voice activity and prosody features.

 Return to Faculty Directory